cybertraining-dsc/su21-reu-361/project/index.md

 This project applies neural networks and Artificial Intelligence (AI) to historical records of high-risk cryptocurrency coins to train a prediction model that guesses their price.
 The code in this project contains Jupyter notebooks, one of which outputs a timeseries graph of any cryptocurrency price once a csv file of the historical data is inputted into the program.
 Another Jupyter notebook trains an LSTM, or a long short-term memory model, to predict a cryptocurrency's closing price.
 The LSTM is fed the close price, which is the price that the currency has at the end of the day, so it can learn from those values.
 The notebook creates two sets: a training set and a test set to assess the accuracy of the results.

 The data is then normalized using manual min-max scaling so that the model does not experience any bias; this also enhances the performance of the model.
-Then, the model is trained using three layers— an LSTM, dropout, and dense layer— minimizing the loss through 50 epochs of training; from this training, an RNN (recurrent neural network) is produced and fitted to the training set.
+Then, the model is trained using three layers— an LSTM, dropout, and dense layer—minimizing the loss through 50 epochs of training; from this training, a recurrent neural network (RNN) is produced and fitted to the training set.
 Additionally, a graph of the loss over each epoch is produced, with the loss minimizing over time.
 Finally, the notebook plots a line graph of the actual currency price in red and the predicted price in blue.
 The process is then repeated for several more cryptocurrencies to compare prediction models.
 The parameters for the LSTM, such as number of epochs and batch size, are tweaked to try and minimize the root mean square error.

 Contents